 - Make sure that your Wi-Fi connection is live and working.
 Test it with another device to make sure your internet is working.

 - Try a soft reset by pressing and holding the power button for 40 seconds or until your device restarts.

 - Reset your router or modem.
 Let your router and modem boot back up then try connecting from the tablet.

 Problem: Massive battery drain

 Some Fire tablet owners have run into issues with sudden and unexplained battery drain.
-There’s a big discussion about this in the Amazon forum.
+There are a number of discussions on these topics within the Amazon forum.
 Thankfully, there are several things you can try to alleviate the problem.